dbt-labs/docs.getdbt.com/website/docs/reference/configs-and-properties.md

 #### schema.yml files

 Previous versions of the docs referred to these as `schema.yml` files — we've moved away from that terminology since the word `schema` is used to mean other things when talking about databases, and people often thought that you _had_ to name these files `schema.yml`.

+Instead, we now refer to these files as `properties.yml` files.
 (Of course, you're still free to name your files `schema.yml`)

 :::

 ### Which properties are _not_ also configs?

-In dbt, you can define node configs in `.yml` files, in addition to `config()` blocks and `dbt_project.yml`.
+In dbt, you can define node configs in `properties.yml` files, in addition to `config()` blocks and `dbt_project.yml`.
 However, some properties are exclusive to `.yml` files.

 Certain properties are special, because: